 - Has nonprofit status with a tax-exempt number

-- Meets during out-of-school time and works with underrepresented youth or adults (examples might include after-school, ESL, or faith-based programs or shelters)
+- Works with underrepresented youth or adults (examples might include ESOL, or faith-based programs or shelters)

 - Finds the admission cost a barrier to visiting the Museum of Science

 - Would like to visit during a weekend day, holiday, or during the summer

 Please note that your group must have at least one chaperone for every ten people under the age of 18.